arjunajay95/NexusTrack-Dashboard/README.md

 The color system came early.
 I set up four semantic palettes (text, background, primary, accent) as CSS custom properties, then inverted them for dark mode under a `.dark` class on the root element.
 That made theming a single toggle rather than a scattered set of overrides throughout the stylesheet.

+State management is intentionally made simple.
+One source-of-truth array holds all tasks.
+Every action, whether adding, editing, deleting, or switching status, mutates that array and then re-renders the relevant part of the UI.
+It's not fancy, but it's easy to reason about and debug.

+The card animations were a small detail worth getting right.
+Injecting cards via `innerHTML` and then immediately applying a CSS transition doesn't work because the browser skips the initial state.
+Wrapping the class changes in `requestAnimationFrame` forces the browser to paint the hidden state first, giving the transition something to animate from.

 <br>

 ## What I Learned